Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 If you're looking for the absolute best specs in an ultra-polished design with tons of accessories and first-class support, the Samsung Galaxy S20 Ultra 5G is the mobile most likely to give you the Apple experience on the Android market.

 Pros: Spacious display, S-pen support, a capable camera, stereo speakers, all-day battery, top-tier specs, 5G support, the latest version of Android

 Featuring one of the largest screens available on Android and the premium design for which Samsung has built their smartphone empire, the Note20 Ultra 5G is as close as you can get to the iPhone 12 Pro Max on the Android Market.

-However, it also brings one unique feature to the table, even the iPhone 12 Pro Max can't touch -- the S-Pen.
+However, it also brings one unique feature to the table even the iPhone 12 Pro Max can't touch -- the S-Pen.
 This active Bluetooth stylus allows you to take notes, draw, and perform other tasks with a level of precision fingers or traditional capacitive styluses can't provide.

-Loved for its handy S-Pen, the Galaxy Note20 Ultra 5G is the best large-format Android phone available.
+Loved for its handy S-Pen, the Galaxy Note20 Ultra 5G is the best large-format Android mobile available.
 From the screen and software to the design, it's a great alternative to Apple's larger iPhone 12 Pro Max.

 Pros: Top-tier performance, stunning AMOLED display, fast-charging, premium design, excellent cameras, all-day battery life, 5G support, the latest version of Android